Rape during the occupation of Germany: Soviet troops

 Sexual violence was committed by the armies of the Western Allies and the Red Army as their troops fought their way into the Third Reich and during the period of occupation.
 Mass rape by Soviet soldiers first began during the Battle of Romania and during the Budapest offensive in Hungary.

 On the territory of Nazi Germany, it began on 21 October 1944 when troops of the Red Army crossed the bridge over the Angerapp creek (marking the Germany–Poland border) and committed the Nemmersdorf massacre before they were beaten back a few hours later.
 The details and level of violence committed on this incident have since been disputed.

 The majority of the assaults were committed in the Soviet occupation zone; estimates of the numbers of German women raped by Soviet soldiers have ranged up to 2 million.
 According to historian William Hitchcock, in many cases women were the victims of repeated rapes, some as many as 60 to 70 times.
 At least 100,000 women are believed to have been raped in Berlin, based on surging abortion rates in the following months and contemporary hospital reports, with an estimated 10,000 women dying in the aftermath.
 Female deaths in connection with the rapes in Germany, overall, are estimated at 240,000.
 Antony Beevor describes it as the "greatest phenomenon of mass rape in history" and concludes that at least 1.4 million women were raped in East Prussia, Pomerania and Silesia alone.
 According to the Soviet war correspondent Natalya Gesse, Soviet soldiers raped German females from eight to eighty years old.
 Soviet and Polish women were not spared either.
 When General Tsygankov, head of the political department of the First Ukrainian Front, reported to Moscow the mass rape of Soviet women deported to Germany for forced labour, he recommended that the women be prevented from describing their ordeal on their return to Russia.

 When the Yugoslav Partisan politician Milovan Djilas complained about rapes in Yugoslavia, Joseph Stalin reportedly stated that he should "understand it if a soldier who has crossed thousands of kilometres through blood and fire and death has fun with a woman or takes some trifle".
-On another occasion, when told that Red Army soldiers sexually maltreated German refugees, he reportedly said: "We lecture our soldiers too much; let them have their initiative."
+On another occasion, when told that Red Army soldiers sexually maltreated German refugees, he reportedly said: "We lecture our soldiers too much; let them have some initiative!"
 Nevertheless, there are no surviving records to prove that rape was legally sanctioned.

 Konstantin Rokossovsky issued order in an attempt to direct "the feelings of hatred at fighting the enemy on the battlefield", which had little effect.
 There were also several arbitrary attempts to exert authority.
 For example, the commander of one rifle division is said to have "personally shot a lieutenant who was lining up a group of his men before a German woman spread-eagled on the ground".